briancaffey/briancaffey.github.io/content/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings.md

 ### Salary, Equity and Years of Experience

-Here's a scatterplot chart showing salary, equity and years of experience.
-Each data point links to a job posting on workforastartup.com.
+Here's a scatterplot showing salary, equity and years of experience.
+Each data point links to a job posting on [workatastartup.com](https://workatastartup.com).

 <client-only>